 The cookies are incredibly easy to make.
 They don’t contain any fancy or ‘weird’ ingredients.
-Just a few basic pantry staples – wholewheat flour, baking soda, unrefined sugar, oil, vanilla extract, a drop of soya milk and maple syrup and, of course, the choc chips!
+Just a few basic pantry staples – wholewheat flour, baking soda, unrefined sugar, oil, vanilla extract, a drop of soya milk and maple syrup and, of course, choc chips!

-I love Plamil chocolate because it’s produced in a factory that is 100% nut free, dairy free and vegan.
-The company has a great ethos and it puts my mind at rest to know there’s no chance of ‘trace of milk or nuts’ appearing in the cookies that I share with school children.
+I personally love Plamil chocolate because it’s produced in a factory that is 100% nut free, dairy free and vegan.
+The company has a great ethos and it puts my mind at rest to know there’s no chance of ‘traces of milk or nuts’ appearing in the cookies that I share with school children.